Codeplain-ai/user-management-api/README.md

 # Users Management API

 This project provides a RESTful API for managing users (stores users in a database).
-It is built from the ***plain specification [users-management-api.plain](users-management-api.plain).
+It is built from the ***plain specification [user-management-api.plain](user-management-api.plain).

 ## Prerequisites